-As of the 2009-10 school year, 7.2 million undergraduate students were enrolled in public two-year colleges, or approximately 40 percent of nation’s undergraduates in higher education.
-More than 2.9 million students were enrolled full time and 4.2 million students were enrolled part time (Knapp et al., 2011).
+As of the 2011-12 school year, 45% of all undergraduate students were enrolled in public two-year colleges, or approximately 8.3 million students.
+Approximately 3.3 million students were enrolled full-time, and approximately 4.8 million students were enrolled part-time.
+(Knapp et al. 2012) (AACC Fast Facts)

-Data from an analysis of Education Longitudinal Study (ELS: 2002-06) show that 44 percent of low-income students (those with family incomes of less than $25,000 per year) attend community colleges as their first college after high school.
-In contrast, only 15 percent of high-income students go to community colleges initially.
+An analysis of Education Longitudinal Study (ELS: 2002-06) data shows that 44 percent of low-income students (those with family incomes of less than $25,000 per year) attend community colleges as their first college after high school.
+In contrast, only 15 percent of high-income students enroll in community colleges initially.
 Similarly, 38 percent of students whose parents did not graduate from college choose community colleges as their first institution, compared with 20 percent of students whose parents graduated from college.

 According to a nationally representative survey of first-time college students in 2003–04, among first-time college students with family incomes of $32,000 or lower, 57 percent started at a two-year or less-than-two-year college rather than at a four-year institution (Berkner & Choy, 2008).